Steve Hart: Death

-In 1880 Hart took part in the infamous siege of Glenrowan in which he, Dan Kelly and Joe Byrne were killed.
-Following Joe's death from a police bullet during the night, and Ned's capture in the early morning (at roughly 7am) of the 28th, the two found themselves trapped in the hotel and in a hopeless situation.
-It seems almost definite the two committed suicide sometime during that afternoon.
+In 1880 Hart took part in the siege of Glenrowan in which he, Dan Kelly and Joe Byrne were killed.
+Following Byrne's death from a police bullet during the night, and Ned's capture in the early morning (at roughly 7am) of the 28th, Hart and Dan Kelly found themselves trapped in the hotel and in a hopeless situation.
+It is believed that the two committed suicide sometime during that afternoon.

 Their corpses were then badly burnt, as police (not knowing the two had already died) set the Glenrowan Inn on fire in an attempt to draw the outlaws out of the hotel.
 Hart's body, little more than a charred stump, was claimed by his brother Dick Hart and buried at Greta Cemetery the following day (29 June) in the same grave as Dan Kelly.
 He was 21 years old.

 It has been rumoured that Dan Kelly and Steve Hart were not buried in Greta Cemetery but somewhere in either the Hart or the Kelly properties.
 It has also been rumoured that the pair survived the siege of Glenrowan to escape to either America, South Africa or simply to Queensland.